broooms/property-analysis/README.md

 - In a production environment, a more sophisticated land cover classification model would be used.
 - The application uses free and open-source map data, which may have limitations in some regions.

+## Future Enhancements

+- Integrate a real machine learning model for accurate land cover classification
+- Add the ability to save and share analysis results
+- Improve the visualization with more detailed breakdowns of land cover types
+- Add additional map layers and data sources
+- Implement user accounts and history tracking

+## Project Status

+This application is currently in prototype stage to demonstrate the concept and UI.
+The land cover analysis is simulated using random data.
+Future iterations will include:

+1. Integration with real satellite imagery processing
+2. More accurate land cover classification using pre-trained models
+3. Additional features like property boundary import/export

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.